bitfinexcom/bfx-report-electron/docs/user-manual.md

 <summary>Funding Earnings</summary>

-> Shows your past ledger entries for margin/swap/interest payment.
+> Shows your past ledger entries for interest earnings.
 Most recent entries are returned by default, but a timestamp can be used to retrieve time-specific data.
 Contain sections `Date Range Selection`, `Filters`, `Refresh Button`, `Table`, `Pagination`

 </details>